trucy/bart-map/README.md

 #BART System Map

-An open source BART system map I designed for developers who want to include a simple BART map in their applications.
+An open source BART system map I designed in 2012 for developers who want to include a simple BART map in their applications.

 Layers not shown in the above screenshot include geographic region labels and approximate minutes between stations.